Ten Years After the Fall of Ariadna

 There once was a time when the followers of her brother were… well, not precisely kind, but not uniformly vicious.
 A time that there was a kind of respectful standoff between her followers and those of Karn.
 Even after the fall, as they grew more and more vicious with every passing day, Ari had heard herself spoken of in whispers.
 “Ari,” the whispers had said.
 The masked high priestess of the fallen Goddess.
 The Bane of Karn.
 She had been feared, wanted, but most importantly of all respected.
 Now, in captivity, it was despair-inducing to see just how fast all that prestige could come crashing down.

-The only thing Ari was known as now was a convenient resident cumdump of the caravan made to transport her.
+The only thing Ari was spoken of as now was a convenient resident cumdump of the caravan made to transport her.

 Down on her knees, the proud and helpless goddess glared up at a guard with burning rage in her eyes as he forced his fat cock down her throat.
 It was only the third one she had been forced to orally service that day, but the scribbled tallymarks across her thighs and ass told a more detailed story about the use of other holes.
 Cum dripped from every part of her body but none more so than her pussy and ass.
 Even all the thick loads that had been pumped inside weren’t enough to serve as adequate lubrication, and both of the fallen goddess’ sore holes were bright red and puffy from overuse.